State and Local Government Conflict of Interests Act Compliance

 - State-wide, approximately 25,000 Virginia governmental officers and employees are required to disclose their financial interests each year

-University’s Conflict of Interests (COI) List
+University’s Conflict of Interests List

-- Individuals are selected to this list based on the criteria found in the COI Act (§2.2 - 3114) and the Governor’s Executive Order
+- Individuals are selected for this list based on the criteria found in the COI Act (§2.2 - 3114) and the Governor’s Executive Order

 Members of the Board of Visitors

 Employees having substantive responsibility for finance, procurement, audit, investment, contract compliance, inspection, investigation, project management, and human resources (this list is not all inclusive)